-Considering the objectives of ARCADIAN-IoT, the most relevant GSMA Working Group is IoT SAFE.
+Considering the objectives of ARCADIAN-IoT, the most relevant GSMA Working Group is IoT SAFE22.
 This Working Group supports that the SIM (any SIM form) is best suited to have a Root of Trust role in an IoT device as it has advanced security and cryptographic features and is a fully standardised secure element, enabling interoperability across different vendors and consistent use by IoT device makers.
 IoT SAFE relies on the proven SIM to secure IoT data, which is an advantage when compared to using proprietary and potentially less trusted hardware secure elements added to the device.
 Particularly, IoT SAFE:

-- Uses the SIM as a mini "crypto-safe" inside the device to securely establish secure communication with the cloud/server. - Is compatible with all SIM form factors (SIM, eSIM, iSIM, ...).
+- Uses the SIM as a mini "crypto-safe" inside the device to securely establish secure communication with the cloud/server. - Is compatible with all SIM form factors (SIM, eSIM, iSIM, ...). - Provides a common API for the highly secure SIM to be used as RoT by IoT devices. - Helps tackling the challenge of provisioning millions of devices.